-ANNEXURE- A: TO THE INDEPENDENT AUDITOR'S REPORT To the Members of VIPUL LIMITED [Referred to in paragraph 18 of the Auditors' Report of even date]
+ANNEXURE- A: TO THE INDEPENDENT AUDITOR'S REPORT

+To the Members of VIPUL LIMITED

+[Referred to in paragraph 18 of the Auditors' Report of even date]

-- (a) (A) The Company has maintained proper records showing full particulars including quantitative details and situation of its Property, Plant and Equipment. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) The Property, Plant & Equipment are physically verified by the management according to a phased programme designed to cover all the items over a period of three years, which in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+- 1.(A)(a) The Company has maintained proper records showing full particulars including quantitative details and situation of its Property, Plant and Equipment. - (B)(a) The Company has maintained proper records showing full particulars of intangible assets. - The Property, Plant & Equipment are physically verified by the management according to a phased programme designed to cover all the items over a period of three years, which in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+Pursuant to the programme, a portion of the Property, Plant & Equipment has been physically verified by the management during the year and no material discrepancies between the book records and the physical inventory have been noticed. - (b) The Property, Plant & Equipment are physically verified by the management according to a phased programme designed to cover all the items over a period of three years, which in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 Pursuant to the programme, a portion of the Property, Plant & Equipment has been physically verified by the management during the year and no material discrepancies between the book records and the physical inventory have been noticed. - (c) According to the information and explanations given to us and the records of the Company examined by us, the title deed of the immovable property of the Company is not held in the name of the Company.
 Details of the property is given below:

-Details of title deed of immovable property not held in the name of the Company Description of Property Gross Carrying Value (Rs.
-In lakhs) Held in name of Whether Promoter, Director or their relative or employee Holding Period Reason for not being held in the name of the Company Is the property under dispute (Y/N) Land & Build- ing 451.08 Vipul Infracon Pvt Ltd. (erstwhile Tarupit Exports Private Limited) No 13 years 5 months Paucity of Funds No
+Details s of title dee d of immovable pro perty not held in the nam ne of the Comp any Description of Property Gross Carrying Value (Rs.
+In lakhs) Held in name of Whether Promoter, Director or their relative or employee Holding Period Reason for not being held in the name of the Company Is the property under dispute (Y/N) Land & Building 451.08 Vipul Infracon Pvt Ltd. (erstwhile Tarupit Exports Private Limited) No 14 years 5 months Paucity of Funds No

-- (d) According to the information and explanations given to us and the records of the company examined by us, the Company has not revalued any of its Property, Plant and Equipment or Intangible assets during the year. - (e) According to the information and explanations given to us no proceeding has been initiated during the year or are pending against the Company as at March 31,2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (a) The inventory has been physically verified by the management during the year.
+- (d) According to the information and explanations given to us and the records of the company examined by us, the Company has not revalued any of its Property, Plant and Equipment or Intangible assets during the year. - (e) According to the information and explanations given to us no proceeding has been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - 2. (a) The inventory has been physically verified by the management during the year.
 The discrepancies noticed on physical verification of inventory as compared to book records were not material and have been properly dealt with in the books of account.
-In our opinion, the frequency of verification is reasonable. - (b) According to the information and explanations given to us and the records of the company examined by us, the Company had not submitted quarterly statement of current assets in respect of its working capital borrowing.
-This borrowing has been repaid as on 31st March 2022. - 3. (a) (A)According to the information and explanations given to us and based on the audit procedures conducted by us, the Company has granted unsecured loans to its subsidiary and an entity in which a KMP is interested ,which are parties covered in the register maintained under section 189 of the Companies Act, 2013.
-For details refer below table.
+In our opinion, the frequency of verification is reasonable. - (b) According to the information and explanations given to us and the records of the company examined by us, the Company had not obtained any working capital limits from any bank or financial institution on the basis of security of current assets. - (A)(a) According to the information and explanations given to us and based on the audit procedures conducted by us, the Company has granted unsecured loans and corporate guarantees to its whollyowned subsidiary and an entity in which the KMP is interested during the year, the details of which are given in the table below: